isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2022-11-30-post-Written Answer by Minister for Law K Shanmugam to PQ on Progress Of Probate EService System.md

 ---
-title: Written Answer by Minister for Law K Shanmugam to PQ on Progress Of Probate EService System
+title: Written Answer by Minister for Law K Shanmugam to PQ on Progress Of Development Of Probate E-Service System
 permalink: /news/parliamentary-speeches/progress-of-development-of-probate-eservice/
 date: 2022-11-30
 layout: post